Laugharne/solana_token_extensions/markdown/closing_token_mints.md

 const sigTx = await sendAndConfirmTransaction(
     connection,                       // The Solana connection object
-    tx,                               // The transaction we just built [pkPayer, pkMint],                // Signers: the payer and the mint account's keypair undefined	// ??
+    tx,                               // The transaction we just built [kpPayer, kpMint],                // Signers: the payer and the mint account's keypair undefined	// ??
 );
 ```